LLM Reference

 Claude Opus 4.5 vs StepFun Step-2

 Claude Opus 4.5 (2025) and StepFun Step-2 (2025) are frontier reasoning models from Anthropic and StepFun.
-Claude Opus 4.5 ships a 200K-token context window, while StepFun Step-2 ships a 128k-token context window.
-This comparison covers specs, pricing, capabilities, benchmarks, provider availability, and production fit.
+Claude Opus 4.5 ships a 200k-token context window, while StepFun Step-2 ships a 128k-token context window.
+This comparison covers specs, pricing, API access, capabilities, benchmarks, input and output token costs, and production fit for coding and agent workloads.
 It focuses on practical selection signals rather than broad model-family marketing.
-The goal is to make the tradeoff clear before deeper testing.

 Claude Opus 4.5 is safer overall; choose StepFun Step-2 when provider fit matters.